coolsamson7/service/README.md

 Resolving a proper channel is done lazily based on the available information from the component registry which return a list of service instances and supported channels.

-It is up to a concrete channel if ( client side ) loadbalancing is supported or not.
+It is up to a concrete channel if ( client side ) load-balancing is supported or not.

 Channels will automatically adjust to changes in the topology which is detected by failing heartbeats.